-Curriculum sequencing Year Autumn Spring Summer 10 Introduction to technical codes of film Introduction to aspects of film: cinematography, mise-en-scène, editing, sound Component 2 Section C - British Film - Skyfall - film aesthetics Component 2 Section A - Global English language film - Slumdog Millionaire - film narrative Component 2 Section B - Foreign language film - Tsotsi Understanding culture and representation within film Component 3 - Production Storyboarding and practice production Initial ideas and research Filming and editing of production Evaluation of final production 11 Component 3 - Production completion - reworks - improvements Component 1 Section A and B - Comparative American film Exploring context and film developments Component 1 Section C - Independent film - Hurt Locker Exploring specialist writing Revision and exam techniques Rationale for this sequencing Students begin with learning key components of film form and terminology to build their confidence and enable them to access the rest of the course.
+Curriculum sequencing Year Autumn Spring Summer 10 Component 2 Introduction to technical codes of film Introduction to aspects of film: cinematography, mise-en-scène, editing, sound Component 2 Section C - British Film - Skyfall - film aesthetics Component 3 Initial ideas and research Storyboarding and practice production Component 2 Component 2 Section A - Global English language film - Slumdog Millionaire - film narrative Narrative theory Component 3 Filming and editing of production Section B - Foreign language film - Tsotsi Understanding culture and representation within film Component 3 Evaluation of final production Improvements planned 11 Component 3 Production completion - reworks - improvements Component 1 Section A and B - Comparative American film Exploring context and film developments Component 1 Section C - Independent film - Hurt Locker Exploring specialist writing Revision and exam techniques Rationale for this sequencing Students begin with learning key components of film form and terminology to build their confidence and enable them to access the rest of the course.
 Once assessed to be at a sufficient level through questioning and written tasks, they move onto British film, with a focus on technique.
 Component 2 theme is 'different worlds' with the overall idea that characters struggle with being out of their depth in a new and difficult 'world' that they have not explored before.
 This continues with a narrative focus on Slumdog and representation in Tsotsi.
 Knowledge can then be applied to their own production work in the Summer term where they apply skills and techniques analysed into their own work.
 Skills are then utilised in Y11 where students focus more on the context and cultural impact of film and how that is represented through form.
 The final term is dedicated to revision of key sequences and questions.